 The attorneys at Childers, Schlueter & Smith, LLC believe in holding corporations accountable when their products cause consumers significant harm.
 Talcum powder manufacturers failed to warn consumers of the potential risks with using their product.

 If you or a loved one has been diagnosed with ovarian cancer after using talcum powder, we can help you recover damages for medical expenses, lost wages, or funeral expenses if your loved one has died.
-The law has strict time limits for these types of cases, so please reach out to us today.
+The law has strict time limits for these types of cases, so please reach out to our talcum powder lawyers today for a free, no-obligation consultation.